jsdir/datastored/docs/attributes.md

 The default value to set when the instance is created.

+#### `virtual`

+Boolean value.
+Default `false`.
+Set to `true` to prevent the user from setting this attribute, to prevent the attribute from being joined in a `HasOne` association, and to prevent the attribute from being saved to a HashStore.

 #### `type`

 The valids-compatible type for use in the datastore marshallers.